• Duration: 4 minutes

 As part of the choir’s Virtual Summer School series, the choir chose to perform Patrick’s Quanta Qualia.
 Patrick created a series of videos talking singers through their part for Quanta Qualia helping each singer to master their part.

 Following on from the success of that performance, Patrick decided to write the choir a new work to premiere as part of their Christmas 2020 concert.
 Still, Still The Night sets new words by Patrick’s librettist brother Andrew.
 The carol is imbued with both a sense of longing and the hope that a healing light may be born to comfort mankind.
-It wonderfully draws together the familiar Nativity story and, with the pandemic still very much present, a hope for better things to come.
+It wonderfully draws together the familiar Nativity story and a hope for better things to come.

 Buy Vocal Score: